-Scotland is working towards development of meaningful conservation limits and spawning escapement estimates so that salmon stocks can be more accurately assessed according to NASCO guidelines and appropriate management decisions taken.
+Scotland is actively working towards development of meaningful conservation limits and spawning escapement estimates so that salmon stocks can be more accurately assessed according to NASCO guidelines and appropriate management decisions taken.
 Our current work on the determination of CLs and associated spawning stock levels has involved a critical appraisal of possible ways of transporting CLs from a donor catchment to other Scottish catchments.
 It is acknowledged that there are a number of limitations in the information currently available which mean that it is not currently possible to transfer CLs reliably among catchments.

-Our priority is to focus effort on obtaining the necessary information to enable the development of meaningful CLs upon which reliable management decisions can be taken. .
-Funding has been secured to investigate the engineering requirements, technology options costs of deploying and running counters in different environmental settings around Scotland.
-This project will commence in 2014, be completed by 31 March 2015 and provide the information required to plan a strategic counter network.
+As outlined in the presentation at NASCO 2014, our priority is to focus effort on obtaining the necessary information to enable the development of meaningful CLs upon which reliable management decisions can be taken.
+Project funding was secured earlier in 2014 to investigate the engineering requirements, technology options costs of deploying and running counters in different environmental settings around Scotland.
+This project commenced in July 2014, and is scheduled to formally conclude within 12 months by which time it will provide information required to plan a strategic counter network.
 It is anticipated that data gathered from a future counter network, together with local biological information, would allow local stock recruitment relationships to be derived (from which CLs can be estimated) and measures of spawning escapement to be obtained